Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 • Thinking mode for step-by-step complex reasoning

-• Deep Research for autonomous multi-source investigation
+• Deep Research for autonomous multi-source web investigation

 Learn more about Gemini